 The attorney may qualify for certification under both categories provided the applicant meets the standards for each category.

-Lawyer Legion maintains a directory of board-certified criminal law specialists in Florida.
-This directory provides the public with a valuable resource that allows them to narrow their search to local attorneys who have earned board certification in criminal trial law by The Florida Bar Board of Legal Specialization and Education.
+Lawyer Legion maintains a directory of board-certified criminal law specialists in Florida amongst a broader directory of certified and non-certified attorneys in Florida and throughout the U.S. This directory provides the public with a valuable resource that allows them to narrow their search to local attorneys who have earned board certification in criminal trial law by The Florida Bar Board of Legal Specialization and Education.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification, including board certification in criminal trial law offered by The Florida Bar Board of Legal Specialization and Education.